Trump Gold Card Visa Cost: Complete 2026 Breakdown

 Key Differences Explained

-Processing Speed: The proposal emphasizes expedited processing—a significant advantage given EB-5’s notorious backlog, particularly for Chinese, Vietnamese, and Indian applicants facing multi-year wait times.
+Processing Speed: The program emphasizes expedited processing—a significant advantage given EB-5’s notorious backlog, particularly for Chinese, Vietnamese, and Indian applicants facing multi-year wait times.

 Job Creation Flexibility: The EB-5 program requires specific job creation metrics tied to the investment.
-The Gold Card proposal, as currently articulated, appears to offer more flexibility in how capital benefits the U.S. economy.
+The Gold Card has no job creation requirement since the payment is a gift, not an investment.

 Geographic Restrictions: EB-5 offers reduced investment thresholds for projects in Targeted Employment Areas (high-unemployment rural or metropolitan locations).
-The Gold Card proposal does not appear to include similar geographic incentives.
+The Gold Card program does not include similar geographic incentives.

 Global Golden Visa Programs Comparison

-For wealthy investors considering multiple residency-by-investment options worldwide, understanding how the Gold Card stacks against established programs is essential.
+For wealthy individuals considering multiple residency-by-contribution options worldwide, understanding how the Gold Card stacks against established programs is essential.

-Country Program Name Minimum Investment Path to Citizenship Key Advantages
+Country Program Name Minimum Amount Path to Citizenship Key Advantages

-United States Gold Card (proposed) $5,000,000 Accelerated Access to world’s largest economy, no residency restrictions
+United States Gold Card (Individual) $1,000,000 (non-refundable gift) Accelerated Access to world’s largest economy, no residency restrictions

 Portugal Golden Visa 500,000 (~$540,000) 5 years EU residency, minimal physical presence required